cn0047/stash/ed/sh/kubernetes/patterns.md

 * Self awareness (fieldRef.fieldPath, resourceFieldRef.resource).

 Structural Patterns:
-* Init container (init container executed first, if it finished successfully then executed application container).
+* Init container (initContainers executed first, if it finished successfully then executed application container).
 * Sidecar (helper container that runs alongside: logging, monitoring, service mesh, configuration management, etc.).
 * Adapter (sidecar which helps with incompatible interface of main container).
 * Ambassador (sidecar, which is like smart proxy to the outside world).